iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week10_mapbox/W10_mapbox3.md

 </p>

 - The crosshairs at the center of the map correspond to the `center` lat/lng
-- You can also <ctrl> + drag or right-click and drag the mouse around to tilt and change bearing of the map.
+- You can also `<ctrl>` or right-click and drag the mouse around to tilt and change bearing of the map.

-We'l be using this tool to get the changing camera position inputs needed for the next step.
+We'l be using this tool to get the changing camera position inputs needed for the storymap.

 ## 1.4 Configuration, continued